ChrisNolan/InspectorGadget/README.md

 ### Known Issues

 * no localization yet
+* ElvUI notifications seem to go off the top of the screen, rather than going down.
+* CanIMogIt update has broken some of the 'try on' functionality... need to sort through the different response codes/messages again

 A gadget to improve access to information about players you encounter in World of Warcraft; such as what they are wearing, or which mount they are on written by Hiketeia of Emerald Dream-US.